strapi/strapi/docs/3.0.0-beta.x/guides/custom-admin.md

 ## Introduction

-For this example, we will see two things, the first one will be the customization of the admin panel it self, by updating the content of the `/admin/` home page.
+For this example, we will see two things, the first one will be the customization of the admin panel itself, by updating the content of the `/admin/` home page.
 And in a second time we will see ho to update the interface of a plugin, by replacing the `date` format in the content manager list view.

 First of all, you will have to read the [customization concept](../concepts/customization.md), it will help you to understand how to customize all your application.